 Use this software to make your own printable tarsia puzzle using math symbols and equations.
 Kids will put it together by combining like terms.

-Get rid of the parachuting “decimals” by choosing the correct fraction equivalents.
+Students need to get rid of the parachuting “decimals” by choosing the correct fraction equivalents.

-Graph Paper Games
+Math Graph Paper Games

 With this fun game, students work on area, spatial reasoning, and reviewing all kinds of math facts.